 &lt;sup>6Similarly, Huntington opened his 1904 paper with the following declaration [10, p.
-288]: 'The algebra of symbolic logic, as developed by LEIBNIZ, BOOLE, C.S.
-PEIRCE, E. SCHRÖDER, and others is described by WHITEHEAD as "the only known member of the non-numerical genus of universal algebra."
+288]: "The algebra of symbolic logic, as developed by Leibniz, Boole, C.S.
+Peirce, E. Schröder, and others is described by Whitehead as the only known member of the non-numerical genus of universal algebra.
 This algebra, although originally studied merely as a means of handling certain problems in the logic of classes and the logic of propositions, has recently assumed some importance as an independent calculus; it may therefore be not without interest to consider it from a purely mathematical or abstract point of view, and to show how the whole algebra, in its abstract form, may be developed from a selected set of fundamental propositions, or postulates, which shall be independent of each other, and from which all the other propositions of the algebra can be deduced by purely formal processes.
-In other words, we are to consider the construction of a purely deductive theory, without regard to its possible applications.'
+In other words, we are to consider the construction of a purely deductive theory, without regard to its possible applications."

-It was not long, however, before individuals interested in problems outside of mathematics proper gained exposure to boolean algebra and its unique properties, thanks in part to the work of Couturat and other mathematicians interested solely in its formal algebraic structure.
+and other mathematicians interested solely in its formal algebraic structure.
 A 1949 list of some of the applications which resulted from that exposure - applications largely undreamed of by Boole and his Victorian colleagues - included "an axiomatic formulation of biology, the study of neural networks in the nervous systems, the analysis of insurance policies, probability and set theory, etc. [16, p.
 588]".
 The compiler of this list, American mathematician and electrical engineer Claude E. Shannon (1916-2001), himself gained reknown for a particular application of boolean algebra.

 Shannon completed bachelor degrees in both mathematics and electrical engineering at the University of Michigan in 1936.
 Two years later, at the age of 22, he completed a master's thesis in electrical engineering at the Massachusetts Institute of Technology.
 The idea which inspired his thesis work came from his exposure to symbolic logic in an undergraduate philosophy course.
 Vannever Bush (1890-1974), dean of engineering at MIT and inventor an early mechanical computer called the differential analyser machine, was sufficiently impressed by Shannon's thesis to sponsor its publication in an engineering journal.
 This award-winning paper went on to revolutionize the study of switches and relays, which in turn form the circuitry behind the binary arithmetic of modern computers.
 Shannon then completed a doctorate in mathematics at MIT with a thesis on the application of mathematics to genetics, and began his official career as a research mathematician at Bell Laboratories in 1941.
 His association with Bell Labs, either as full time scientist or as a consultant, continued until 1971.
-In 1948, he published vet another ground breaking paper, A Mathematical Theory of Communication, thereby launching the still flourishing field of information theory.
+In 1948, he published yet another ground breaking paper, A Mathematical Theory of Communication, thereby launching the still flourishing field of information theory.
 He married in 1949 (he and his wife had four children), and served as a faculty member and researcher at MIT from 1956 through 1978.
-His work included important contributions to cryptography, game theory and computer science; Shannon is also remembered for various mechanical inventions, and for his successful stock investment strategies.
+His work included important contributions to cryptography, game theory and computer science: Shannon is also remembered for various mechanical inventions, and for his successful stock investment strategies.
 Among his many honors was the first ever Marconi Lifetime Achievement Award, awarded to him in 2000.
 By this time, sadly, Shannon suffered significantly from the effects of Alzheimer's disease; he died in a nursing home just a year later.